Razan1412/dlweek-hackathon/README.md

 if you install any libraries (pip install) update requirements.txt accordingly and push to github

 Requirements take some time to pip install, roughly 3ish minutes

+to run the app on localhost, from the root directory run

+`streamlit run app.py`